AbbVie Inc. (NYSE:ABBV) Position Increased by Tennessee Valley Asset Management Partners

 NYSE ABBV opened at $108.73 on Friday.
 The company has a quick ratio of 0.81, a current ratio of 0.95 and a debt-to-equity ratio of 5.38.
 AbbVie Inc. has a twelve month low of $62.55 and a twelve month high of $113.41.
 The firm has a market capitalization of $191.96 billion, a PE ratio of 22.99, a P/E/G ratio of 1.54 and a beta of 0.84.
 The stock’s 50 day moving average is $106.84 and its 200 day moving average is $97.15.

 A number of equities analysts have commented on ABBV shares.
-Royal Bank of Canada lifted their price target on AbbVie from $129.00 to $135.00 and gave the stock an “outperform” rating in a research note on Thursday.
-They noted that the move was a valuation call.
+SVB Leerink lifted their price target on AbbVie from $128.00 to $140.00 and gave the stock an “outperform” rating in a research note on Thursday.
 Truist started coverage on AbbVie in a research note on Friday, October 23rd.
 They issued a “buy” rating and a $110.00 price target on the stock.
-BMO Capital Markets started coverage on AbbVie in a research note on Wednesday, November 18th.
-They issued an “outperform” rating and a $123.00 price target on the stock.
+Sanford C. Bernstein started coverage on AbbVie in a research note on Tuesday, November 10th.
+They issued an “outperform” rating and a $120.00 price target on the stock.
 JPMorgan Chase & Co. lifted their price target on AbbVie from $115.00 to $120.00 and gave the stock an “overweight” rating in a research note on Friday, October 16th.
 Finally, Mizuho lifted their price target on AbbVie from $117.00 to $126.00 and gave the stock a “buy” rating in a research note on Thursday.
 They noted that the move was a valuation call.
 One analyst has rated the stock with a sell rating, four have given a hold rating and sixteen have given a buy rating to the company.
 The stock presently has a consensus rating of “Buy” and an average target price of $113.89.

 AbbVie Profile